 Melanomas that grow in the mouth are the most common and most aggressive variant of melanoma in dogs.

-Oral melanomas account for 80% of melanomas,4 and they are also the most frequently diagnosed malignant tumor in dogs.6
+Oral melanomas account for 80% of melanomas,4 and are also the most frequently diagnosed malignant tumor in dogs.6

 Oral melanomas are significant enough to warrant their own article here on DogCancer.com.